lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 the horizon `password_validaton` fields into `local_settings`.

-I am going to assume you already have an undercloud deployed, and base the tutorial at that juncture (before the overcloud is deployed).
+I am going to assume you already have an undercloud deployed, and base the tutorial at that juncture (after image upload and introspection, and before the overcloud is deployed).

 ## Uploading Puppet Modules